 Women can certainly teach in church.
-But let’s examine a passage in the Bible that has caused some to think that God forbids women to speak in church.
-Paul says, “Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience as also saith the law.”
-(1 Corinthians 13:34).
+But let’s examine the passage in the Bible that has caused some to think that God forbids women to speak in church.
+Paul says, “Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience as also saith the law” (1 Corinthians 13:34).

 While women may speak in church, this doesn’t mean that they can hold a leadership position over men.
-The Scriptures teach that, on account of her part in the fall of man, woman has been assigned by God to a position of subordination to her husband and to the church leadership (Gen. 3:6, 16; Eph.
-5:22–24; 1 Tim.
-2:11, 12; Titus 2:5; 1 Peter 3:1, 5, 6).
+The Scriptures teach that, on account of her part in the fall of man, woman has been assigned by God to a position of subordination to her husband and to the church leadership (Genesis 3:6, 16; Ephesians 5:22–24; 1 Timothy 2:11, 12; Titus 2:5; 1 Peter 3:1, 5, 6).

 In His service,